Specialized Auto Repairs By Our Highly-Skilled Mechanics

 - Trouble shifting gears/li>

-Car & Truck Engine Repair in Fairbanks, AKAt about 100,000 miles, most car and truck engines enter their first significant maintenance cycle.
+Car & Truck Engine Repair Fairbanks, AKAt about 100,000 miles, most car and truck engines enter their first significant maintenance cycle.
 A renewal of major components is required in order for your vehicle to approach its second 100K miles.
 At METRO, we love keeping cars on the road and car payments out of your life.
 We can help to ensure that the second half of your car's life will be as trouble-free as the first.

 - Persistent check engine light (CEL)